oreyon/nestjs-mikro-orm-4/installation-notes.md

   datetime(5-8 bytes): 2021-08-01 00:00:00
   unix time(8 bytes | big int): 1627776000

-timetamp and datetime is the more easy to query unix time need more advanced to do query in database (from number to date and query)
+timestamp and datetime is easier to query unix time need more advanced to do query in database (from number to date and query)
 example: select * from table where date = from_unixtime(1627776000)